Decoding Rajput Weddings: A Grand Celebration of Indian Heritage

 The groom takes the bride’s hand in his and promises to be together for eternity.

 The groom applies Sindoor on the bride’s forehead and centre hair parting.
-This is an auspicious custom where the groom welcomes the bride in his life.
-And it also completes the whole bridal look.
+This is an auspicious custom in which the groom welcomes the bride into his life and completes the whole bridal look.

 Pheras (The seven oaths)

-The bride and the groom together, circle the holy fire seven times (signifying seven lives) taking vows to be with each other in good and bad times.
-The priest chants mantras which the couple then recites together.
+The bride and groom circle the holy fire seven times (signifying seven lives), taking vows to be with each other in good and bad times.
+The priest chants mantras, which the couple then recites together.

 Aanjhala/Chhol Bharai (Lap full of duties)

-At the end of a Rajput wedding, there is a custom where a bag full of money is placed on the bride’s lap.
-This symbolises the entire family’s financial responsibility is on her.
-She’s then asked to divide equally the money amongst her sisters-in-law and husband.
-The couple then touches the elders’ feet and take their blessings.
+At the end of a Rajput wedding, a bag full of money is placed on the bride’s lap.
+This symbolises that the entire family’s financial responsibility is on her.
+She’s then asked to divide the money equally amongst her sisters-in-law and husband.
+The couple then touches the elders’ feet and takes their blessings.

 Grihapravesh (Welcome bride!)

-The groom’s family welcome the new bride into the family with Puja and rituals.
-There are fun games and ice-breaking traditions involving the couple to ease up the new member of the family and make her feel at home.
+The groom’s family welcomes the new bride into the family with Puja and rituals.
+The couple engages in fun games and ice-breaking traditions to ease the new member into the family and make her feel at home.

 Pagelagni (Blessings and gifts)

-On the following day of Grihapravesh, the bride gets introduced to each family member and relatives.
-The groom’s family individually bless her with gifts
+On the following day of Grihapravesh, the bride is introduced to each family member and relative.
+The groom’s family individually blesses her with gifts.

 Bidai (Adieu bride)